derekoneil/autonomous-campaign/workshops/adwc-trialcampaigns/README.md

  - Scale an ADWC instance
  - Use Oracle Machine Learning notebooks
  - Use Oracle Data Visualization Desktop (DVD) with ADWC
+ - Use Oracle Data Visualization (OAAC) with ADWC
  - Use Oracle Data Integration Platform Cloud (DIPC) with ADWC